mitmedialab/music-signaling/README.md

 ## How to run this platform:
 (You only need to run these steps once.)
 1. Clone this repository to your local machine.
+2. (You may wish to install all dependencies in a virtual-env.)
+You will need portaudio if you don't have it already: brew install portaudio; or sudo apt-get install portaudio19-dev
-2. Install dependencies by running: 'sudo apt-get install portaudio19-dev; pip install -r requirements.txt' in the music-signaling folder.
-You may wish to run this in a virtual env.
+2. Install dependencies by running: pip install -r requirements.txt in the music-signaling folder.
 3. Grant this application permission to access your email: change into the 'client' directory, and run setup_client.py.
 Follow the instructions.
 4. Load your personal music collection into the folder labeled 'tracks/' (mp3 or wav, others not tested.)